jessepav/lacygoill-wiki-backup/weechat/server.md

     /server del foo

-# How to duplicate the network 'freenode' as 'freenode-test'?
+# How to duplicate the network 'libera' as 'libera-test'?

-    /server copy freenode freenode-test
+    /server copy libera libera-test

-# How to rename the network 'freenode-test' into 'freenode2'?
+# How to rename the network 'libera-test' into 'libera2'?

-    /server rename freenode-test freenode2
+    /server rename libera-test libera2

 ##
 # What happens when I add the network 'abjects' to the list of known networks?